 11-91 STATE ORGANIZATION AND GENERAL ADMINISTRATION 2500.1 (Cont.)

--§
+reported on a prior Form HCFA-64.
+Report cost settlement and other increasing adjustments to private providers made in the current quarter for an earlier period on Line 6 as a current expenditure.
+(See §2560, Medicaid Funding Limitations Policy.)

 Line 8 - Other Expenditures. -Enter the amounts, other than those reported on Lines 6 and 7, as an adjustment to Federal funds.
 Examples include increasing audit adjustments, FMAP rate changes, and corrections of amounts previously reported.